owntech-foundation/Core/docs/environment_setup.md

          - **Git:** If you do not have git installed, get it here [git for Linux](https://git-scm.com/download/linux)
         - **Python3:** If you do not have python3 installed, get it here [Python3 Installers](https://docs.python-guide.org/starting/install3/linux/)
         - **CMake:** If you do not have CMake installed, get it here [CMake Installer](https://cmake.org/download/)
-        - Check that your Linux is 64bits
+        - Check that your Linux is 64 bits
         - Be sure the SPIN board PWR LED lights up correctly when connected to the USB
         - Check your USB-C cable is working and can handle data
-        - Check your internet connectin is up and running
+        - Check your internet connection is up and running